mmfrenkel/log-database/README.md

 ## Use

-This project uses a Makefile to facilitate compilating and running of this program.
-Run this database system by issuing the following command, which will clean-up any existing files, compile the code and build the executable:
+This project uses a Makefile to facilitate compiling and running this program.
+Run the database system by issuing the following command, which will clean-up any existing files, compile the code, build the executable, and launch the program:

 ```
 $ make all